 It’s always something.
 First it was, “We have better evidence for Jesus than for the contemporary emperor Tiberius.”
 Matthew Ferguson annihilated that one.
 Then it was, “We have better evidence for Jesus than for Alexander the Great.”
 Which I annihilated in On the Historicity of Jesus (pp. 21-24).
 Or it was, “We have better evidence for Jesus than for Socrates.”
 Which I also annihilated in OHJ (Chapter 8.2, “The Socrates Analogy”).
 Or it was, “We have better evidence for Jesus than for Pontius Pilate, the guy who allegedly killed him.”
 Which I’ve also annihilated.
-And then it was, “We have better evidence for Jesus than for Julius Caesar.”
+[And we can say the same now of Herod Agrippa] And then it was, “We have better evidence for Jesus than for Julius Caesar.”
 Which I just annihilated.
 Now the claim going around is, “We have better evidence for Jesus than for Spartacus,” the enslaved gladiator of Thrace (now mostly Bulgaria) who led a nearly successful slave revolt against the Romans in Italy in 73-70 B.C.

 Just like Julius Caesar (as I explained in my last post about this), and everyone else in these comparisons, when it comes to determining the probability of historicity, Spartacus differs from Jesus in two respects: